 If your splash guard isn’t the kind you can remove from the top, pull up the splash guard a section at a time so you can get to the underside.

 Now it’s time to turn the power back on.

 2. Wash Disposer with Hot, Soapy Water

 Place the stopper in the top of the garbage disposal and fill the sink most of the way with hot water with a few drops of dishwashing detergent in it.

 Normally, we don’t recommend putting hot water in a food disposer, but to clean a garbage disposal, it’s a good idea.
 Remove the stopper and turn on the disposer.
 Leave it on until all the hot water has gone down the drain.

 A bigger source of garbage disposal odor comes from the built-up yuck that coats the grind ring and turntable.
 The hot water wash cycle should have loosed that up somewhat, so not for some serious abrasive action.

 Drop about a dozen ice cubes into the garbage disposer and add a half-cup of rock salt.
 The bigger size of the rock salt helps prolong the rubbing action.

-Turn on the hot water and the garbage disposal.
+Turn on the hot water and garbage disposal.
 Let it run for a minute or so to rinse the grinding chamber.
 Then disconnect the power again.
-Look down the drain again to see that the grind ring, turntable and impellers are clean.
+Look down the drain again to see that the grind ring, turntable, and impellers are clean.
 If so, reconnect the power.

 4. Scour with Vinegar and Baking Soda